2006 Royal Air Force Nimrod crash: Board of Inquiry findings

 On 4 December 2007 the report of the findings of the official Board of Inquiry into the loss of XV230 was published.
 The Board believed that the No 7 tank dry bay was the most likely location for the seat of the fire, with the most probable cause being escaped fuel having come into contact with a Supplementary Conditioning Pack (SCP) airpipe at 400 degrees Celsius "...after entering a gap between two types of insulation".
 Four separate factors were listed as contributing to the accident: Age of the aircraft; Maintenance policy; Failure of hazard analysis and lack of a fire detection and suppression system; Not identifying the full implications of successive changes to the fuel system and associated procedures.

 A link to the full report on the XV230 accident can be found here.

-On 23 May 2008, the coroner who led the inquest into these deaths stated that the entire Nimrod fleet had "never been airworthy from the first time it was released to service" and urged that it should be grounded.
-Assistant deputy coroner for Oxfordshire Andrew Walker added: "This cavalier approach to safety must come to an end.
+On 23 May 2008, the assistant deputy coroner for Oxfordshire, Andrew Walker, handed down a narrative ruling, stating that the entire Nimrod fleet had "never been airworthy from the first time it was released to the service nearly 40 years ago...
+It seems to me that this is a case where I would be failing in my duty if I didn't report action to the relevant authority that would prevent future fatalities...
+I have given the matter considerable thought and I see no alternative but to report to the secretary of state that the Nimrod fleet should not fly until the ALARP [as low as reasonably practicable] standards are met.", urging that the Nimrod fleet be grounded.
+He further added: "This cavalier approach to safety must come to an end.
 There were failures...[in monitoring the aircraft's safety]...that should, if the information had been correctly recorded and acted upon, have led to the discovery of this design flaw within the Nimrod fleet."